-When you are a First Time Buyer and are struggling to save up for your deposit, sometimes a little help is needed to give you a financial boost.
+When you are a first time buyer in Leeds and are struggling to save up for your deposit, sometimes a little help is needed to give you a financial boost.
 More often than not, this assistance comes in the form of a gifted deposit.

 Gifted deposits are simply when a family member or friend give you a sum of money to use towards your deposit.
 It could be the whole of the deposit or just a small portion of it.
 Usually, it’s First Time Buyers that receive gifted deposits, however, we’ve also seen people moving home and still receiving a gifted deposit.

 The person who is providing the gift will have to prove where the funds have come from and sign to say that it is a loan and not a gift.
 Lenders rarely let you use a loan for your deposit as you are technically borrowing 100% of your mortgage.
 Even if you are borrowing from a family, it’s still payments going out each month to pay them back.